 The current list of sensors includes a 3-axis accelerometer, 3-axis gyroscope and optical heart rate sensor.
 These will stay on version 6.
 Some of these will, of course, be upgraded with new technology.

 In addition to SpO2, another possibility includes an altimeter for counting floors.
 This is an obvious omission from the current edition.

-Other than that, we don’t really see much else.
+Other than that, we don’t really see much else in terms of fitness goodies.
 There could be a chance of a temperature sensor, as we are seeing more and more wearables adding this.
 It could come either in the form of an ambient temperature sensor, or one that measures your skin temperature.

 Price and release date